 How do I know if a therapist is qualified or insured?

-An Osteopath trains over a period of 4 years, plus an extra year for post-graduate training in Animal Osteopathy.
+A registered Osteopath trains over a period of 4 years, plus an extra year for post-graduate training in Animal Osteopathy.
 It is also a legal requirement for a practitioner to be fully insured to call themselves a Human/Animal Osteopath.
 Ask the therapist to provide you with the name and telephone number of the college they qualified from, and details of their insurance company.
 A legitimate and qualified animal osteopath will be happy to provide all these details, like we are at East Sussex Osteopaths.
-So don’t put yourself or your animal in danger, just ask!
+Don’t put yourself or your animal in danger, just ask!

 What can canine osteopathy help treat?